hilitit/hilitit.github.io/index.md

  * only HTTP sites are hilitable, HTTPS sites are not hilitable.
  * a list of un hilitable sites will be set, sites like gmail.com,
- * pages are by default un hilitable, until one first user explicitly enables hilit.it for this page
+ * pages are by default un hilitable, until one first user explicitly enables wehighlight.com for this page

 ## Project Status